Paraphraser/PiBuilder/README.md

 Note:

-* The `upgrade_docker_compose.sh` script is *reasonably* platform-agnostic.
+* The `upgrade_docker-compose.sh` script is *reasonably* platform-agnostic.
 It works on Raspberry Pi (Buster and Bullseye) full 32-bit, mixed 32-bit user with 64-bit kernel, and full 64-bit OS.
 It also appears to work on macOS for Docker Desktop.

+### <a name="reinstallation"> Reinstalling docker, docker-compose and home assistant</a>

+Read [reinstalling docker + docker-compose](reinstallation.md) if you need to reinstall docker or docker-compose or supervised home assistant.

 ## <a name="chickenEgg"> Beware of chickens and eggs </a>